 - The base compensation and personal benefits are sufficient to retain competent executive management, and - The cash bonus and share option awards for business unit managers incent and motivate them to improve Exco's operating and financial position, namely, increase pre-tax profit and limit capital expenditures to those increasing pre-tax profit by more than 10%.
 As these parameters improve our net investment declines and gross margin, EBITDA (Earnings before Interest, Taxes, Depreciation and Amortization), cash flow and ultimately the share price should rise.
 In the case of the Executive Chair and CEO as consolidated pre-tax profit above the cost of borrowing charge rises so should Exco's overall earnings, EPS and ultimately share price.
+The Executive Chair is in a position to impact pre-tax profit because, as the founder of Exco's Casting and Extrusion Group businesses, he continues to play an influential role in the operation of and capital spending on those businesses as well as the many technical issues arising on a day to day basis.

 As noted above, the HRC committee targets total compensation at the mid-range to above-mid range of comparable market practices.
 Various elements of total compensation are managed so that the total package provides the potential to add up to the approximate midpoint of the equivalent position range at target performance levels.
-Within total compensation, in 2021, the HRC committee sought to balance the various components with a view to recognize the burden of navigating these difficult Covid-19 recovery times while driving to achieve short term and long-term objectives.
+Within total compensation, in 2022, the HRC committee sought to balance the various components with a view to recognize the burden of navigating the post-pandemic period featuring supply chain disruptions and semiconductor ship shortages which caused constrained automotive production.
+Furthermore, management executed our long term objectives and built two new plants (Morocco and Mexico), established a new state of the art heat treat facility in Canada and made an extrusion die acquisition in Europe.
 Besides base salary and personal benefits all other compensation is at-risk, which means that all the cash bonus and stock option are at-risk and tied to Exco's performance for all NEOs.